castai/terraform-provider-castai/docs/resources/node_template.md

 - `affinity` (Block List) (see [below for nested schema](#nestedblock--constraints--dedicated_node_affinity--affinity))
 - `cpus_per_gpu` (Number) Number of CPUs per GPU on the node.
+- `max_cpu` (Number) Maximum number of CPUs that can be provisioned from this dedicated node affinity across all nodes for the specific node template.
+If not set, no CPU cap is applied.
+If cpus_per_gpu is set, max_cpu must be a multiple of cpus_per_gpu.
 - `min_gpus_per_node` (Number) Minimal number of GPUs per node.

 <a id="nestedblock--constraints--dedicated_node_affinity--affinity"></a>